Episcopal Diocese of Easton

 The Episcopal Diocese of Easton is a diocese of the Episcopal Church in the United States of America that comprises the nine counties that make up the Eastern Shore of Maryland.
 It is in Province III (the Middle Atlantic region) and was created as a split from the Diocese of Maryland in 1868.

-The diocese consists of the Eastern Shore of Maryland (the nine counties of Caroline, Cecil, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester), and has a total membership of about 9,750 people, out of a total population of 420,792, according to a 2004 census estimate.
-There are 39 parishes and missions in the diocese.
+The diocese consists of the Eastern Shore of Maryland (the nine counties of Caroline, Cecil, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester).
+There are 38 parishes and missions in the diocese.
 Its largest cities are Salisbury, Ocean City, and Easton, the centrally located city from which the diocese takes its name and where Trinity Cathedral, the bishop's seat, is located.
 Camp Wright, the diocesan camp, is located in Stevensville.
 Christ Episcopal Church of Kent Island, the oldest Christian congregation in Maryland, is a part of the diocese, and is also located in Stevensville.

+The diocese reported 8,004 members in 2015 and 6,858 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the 38 filing congregations of the diocese in 2024 was $5,319,240.
+Average Sunday attendance (ASA) was 1,629 persons, a decrease from 2,530 in 2015.